httptoolkit/httptoolkit-website/src/docs/guides/subscription-faq.md

 ### I would like a refund

-If you've subscribed to HTTP Toolkit but it doesn't work for you, or if you've been billed incorrectly (e.g. if you've renewed unintentionally or accidentally subscribed twice), please get in touch with billing@httptoolkit.com to explain the situation and request a refund.
+If you've subscribed to HTTP Toolkit but it doesn't work for you, or if you've been billed incorrectly (e.g. if you've renewed unintentionally or accidentally subscribed twice) please get in touch with billing@httptoolkit.com to explain the situation and request a refund.
 In general, refunds are available within 30 days of payment for all reasonable requests.

 ## Accounts